-- Prior to the first occupation of the tourist lodges hereby permitted foul and surface water drainage for the site shall be in place that is in accordance with details that have previously been submitted to and approved in writing by the Local Planning Authority, with the approved measures maintained thereafter.
-Reason: To ensure that adequate drainage is provided for the development and reduce the potential for flooding, protect the water environment and prevent contamination of the land. - All works associated with the approved permission shall be carried out in line with a dust minimisation plan that has previously been submitted to and approved in writing by the Local Planning Authority.
-Reason: In order to safeguard the ecological interests of the locality. - 17) The development hereby approved shall not be occupied until, details of all boundary treatments have been submitted to and approved in writing by the local planning authority with the details including gaps at ground level to allow the passage of wildlife and the 1.8 2 metre high weld mesh fence along the northern site boundary, the development shall be carried out in accordance with the approved details before the first occupation of the buildings and maintained thereafter; Reason: To ensure a satisfactory appearance to the development, in the interests of wildlife and to restrict pedestrian access to the nearby motorway.
+- 13) Prior to the first occupation of the holiday let/tourist lodges hereby permitted foul and surface water drainage for the site shall be in place that is in accordance with details that have previously been submitted to and approved in writing by the Local Planning Authority, with the approved measures maintained thereafter.
+Reason: To ensure that adequate drainage is provided for the development and reduce the potential for flooding, protect the water environment and prevent contamination of the land. - 14) All works associated with the approved permission shall be carried out in line with a dust minimisation plan that has previously been submitted to and approved in writing by the Local Planning Authority.
+Reason: In order to safeguard the ecological interests of the locality. - 15.
+The development hereby approved shall not commence above slab level until, details of all boundary treatments have been submitted to and approved in writing by the local planning authority with the details including gaps at ground level to allow the passage of wildlife and the development shall be carried out in accordance with the approved details before the first occupation of the buildings or land and maintained thereafter;